 Avoid rules requiring direct shipments between FTA partners as a prerequisite to get preferential treatment.
 Storage and shipment of goods of preferential origin is to be allowed from any country in the world, as long as these activities do not change the preferential origin of the goods.
-The origin of the goods has to be accessible for checks (e.g. through a declaration of origin at the time the goods have been imported into the country from which they are shipped; the unique requirement should be the traceability of goods.).
+The origin of the goods has to be accessible for checks (e.g. through a declaration of origin at the time the goods have been imported into the country from which they are shipped; the unique requirements should be the identity (e.g. Batch-#) and traceability of goods.).